siyasathaye/power-outage-analysis/README.md

 There is **strong statistical evidence** in this dataset that outages caused by severe weather last **longer on average** than outages that are not caused by severe weather.

 However, this is an **observational** dataset, not a randomized experiment.
-Therefore, we **cannot prove** that severe weather *causes* longer outages—we can only say that severe weather is **strongly associated** with longer outage duration in this data.
+Therefore, we **cannot prove** that severe weather *causes* longer outages, we can only say that severe weather is **strongly associated** with longer outage duration in this data.

 ---